 While we will not get into the electronic technology of these scopes, it becomes clear why these sights run so high in the price range.

-On the other hand, there are several EOTech alternatives that will save you wads of cash and still provide enough functionality to be used on your tactical and small arms weapons.
+On the other hand, there are several EOTech alternatives that will save you wads of cash while still allowing you to utilize your tactical and small arms weapons.

 Some of these models are not worth the low price as they are poorly made and do not perform at a high enough standard in the field.